Menu

 Meetings

-We hold evening meetings on the 2nd Friday of each month February to November (but note the May 2024 meeting will be on the first Friday).
+We hold evening meetings on the 2nd Friday of each month February to November.
 Meetings will be face-to-face or by Zoom, depending on the current conditions and the location of our speaker.

 See below for full details.